tidy-finance/website/docs/index.md

 ## Why does this book exist? {.unnumbered}

-Finance is an exciting area of economic research with a broad range of applied and academic empirical applications.
-As a student, researcher or data analyst, you are typically exposed to different types of financial data, ranging from asset prices, accounting data or transaction histories to all kinds of other data.
+Finance is an exciting area of economic research with a broad range of academic and real-world empirical applications.
+As a student, researcher or data analyst, you are typically exposed to different types of financial data, including asset prices, accounting data or transaction histories, just to name a few examples.
 Despite the vast number of empirical studies of financial phenomenons, one quickly learns that the actual implementation is typically rather opaque.
-As graduate students, we were particularly surprised by the lack of public code for seminal papers or even textbooks on key insights of financial economics.
-The lack of transparent codes not only leads to numerous replication efforts (and their failures), but is also a waste of resources on problems that have already been solved by countless others.
+As graduate students, we were particularly surprised by the lack of public code for seminal papers or even textbooks on key concepts of financial economics.
+The lack of transparent codes not only leads to numerous replication efforts (and their failures), but it is also a waste of resources on problems that have already been solved by countless others in secrecy.

 This book aims to lift this curtain on reproducible finance by providing a fully transparent code base for many common financial applications.
-In addition, we hope to inspire others in sharing their code publicly and ensure reproducibility of future findings.
+We hope to inspire others in sharing their code publicly and taking part in our journey towards more reproducible research in the future.

 ## Who should read this book? {.unnumbered}

 We write this book for three audiences:

 * Students who want to acquire the basic tools required to conduct financial research ranging from undergrad to graduate level.
-The structure of the book is kept simple enough such that the material should suffice for self-study purposes.
+The structure of the book is kept simple enough such that the material is sufficient for self-study purposes.
-* Instructors who look for materials to teach empirical finance courses.
+* Instructors who look for materials to teach in empirical finance courses.
 We provide plenty of examples and (hopefully) intuitive explanations which can easily be adjusted or expanded.
-* Data analysts or statisticians who want to study financial problems on their own.
+* Data analysts or statisticians who work on issues pertaining to financial data and need practical tools to do so.

 ## What will you learn? {.unnumbered}